danbev/learning-nodejs/README.md

 compatibility with the OpenSSL library so products using the OpenSSL library and API can be converted to use FIPS 140-2 validated cryptography with minimal effort.

+FIPS Mode in which the FIPS approved algorithms are implemented by the FIPS Object Module and non-FIPS approved algorithms are disabled by default.
+These non-validated algorithms include, but are not limited to, Blowfish, CAST, IDEA, RC-family, and non-SHA message digest and other algorithms.

 The v1.2.x Module is only compatible with OpenSSL 0.9.8 releases, while the v2.0 Module is compatible with OpenSSL 1.0.1 and 1.0.2 releases.
 The v2.0 Module is the best choice for all new